zhanzy178/detector/README.md

 This is my repository for reimplementing detector like faster rcnn.

-> Thank for mmcv tools.
+> Thank for cvtools tools.